ForEvolve/forevolve.github.io/_drafts/en/2022-06-30-learn-coding-with-dot-net-core-part-1.md

 A **method** is a **function** that we can use to do something (reusable code).
 In this case, we used the `WriteLine` method, which writes a line into the console.
-For example, every time we need to write a line to the console, we can leverage the `WriteLine` method; we can reuse it.
+For example, every time we need to write a line to the console, we can leverage the `WriteLine` method.

 The line that is written to the console is a **string**.
-A string is _simply_ a bunch of characters put together to form some text.
+A string is a bunch of characters put together to form some text.
-In C#, A string is contained between two quotes, like this: `"Hello .NET Ninja!"`.
+In C#, a string is delimited by quotes, like this: `"Hello .NET Ninja!"`.
 Ok, there are more to strings, but not for now.

 The next building blocks are the **member access operators**.